 (2) A certificate purporting to have been provided under subsection (1) is, without proof of the signature of the person purporting to have signed it, or of that person’s authority to have signed it, evidence in any court of the appointment to which the certificate purports to relate.

-28. Provision of facilities for inspection
+28. Employers and managers to facilitate inspections

 (1) An employer at a mine and a manager of a mine must provide an inspector or assistant inspector and any person accompanying the inspector or assistant inspector under section 21(3) with the means of making an entry, inspection, examination or inquiry at the mine for the purposes of this Act.

 (2) An employer or a manager who contravenes subsection (1) commits an offence.

-29. Obstruction
+29. Obstructing etc. inspectors

 (1) A person must not —